mapherez/metro-motion/tools/README.md

 Contents

 - assets/map.svg: Source SVG used to extract station dot/label positions.
 Not bundled into the app.
-- extract-stations.mjs: One‑off script that parses the SVG and writes `packages/station-data/src/station-positions.ts`.
+- extract-stations.mjs: One-off script that parses the SVG and embeds coordinates into `packages/station-data/src/stations.ts`.

 Optional (mock data)